Crossover SUV: Definition

 U.S. magazine MotorTrend in 2005 mentioned that the term "crossover" has become "blurred as manufacturers apply it to everything from the Chrysler Pacifica to the Ford Five Hundred sedan".
 At that time, the publication proposes that the term "soft-roader" is more appropriate.

 Some regions outside North America do not have a distinction between a crossover SUV and body-on-frame SUV, calling both of them SUVs.
 Several government bodies in the United States also did not acknowledge the crossover distinction, including the United States Environmental Protection Agency (EPA).
 In some jurisdictions, crossovers are classified as light trucks as are traditional SUVs and pickup trucks.

-Outside the United States, the term "crossover" tends to be used for C-segment (compact) or smaller vehicles, with large unibody vehicles—such as the Audi Q7, Range Rover, Porsche Cayenne and Volkswagen Touareg—usually referred to as SUVs rather than crossovers.
+Outside the United States, the term "crossover" tends to be used for C-segment (compact) or smaller vehicles, with large unibody vehicles—such as the Audi Q7, Range Rover, Porsche Cayenne, and Volkswagen Touareg—usually referred to as SUVs rather than crossovers.
 In the United Kingdom, a crossover is sometimes defined as a hatchback with raised ride height and SUV-like styling features.
+The Sunday Times noted the number of "soft-roader" cars on sale in 2019.